 And what if this is something Afrofuturism can works towards?
 What if, for Nish and her family, Black vengeance is a form of reparations?
 She does not say the following words to Haynes when she exacts her revenge, but I believe they were made exceedingly clear by her actions: “You owe me your freedom.
 You owe me your body.
 You owe me your life.
 Because you took all three from my father.”

 This episode of Black Mirror rings true in a way that its other episodes do not by calling up both historical and current racialized violences in the same way that Get Out does, using scientific and technological racism and the resistance against them to tell a story that I read as Afrofuturist, though I’m quite certain its white British writer did not intend for it to be.
-It imagines a future in which Black liberation, vengeance, and reparations are possible for Nish and her family through the very technologies that sought to destroy them, and it opens up my imagination to hold these things more possible as well.
+It imagines a future in which Black liberation, vengeance, and reparations are possible for Nish and her family through the very technologies that sought to destroy them.